ACintercomunidades/aci_app/README.md

-# Welcome to Assetto Corsa Intercomunidade web app Project
+# Welcome to Assetto Corsa Intercomunidades web app Project
 This is a W.I.P app.

 ## App Stack